mkernik/drum_tools/README.md

 ## Features
 * Download files tool (DRUM_downloadFiles.py): Creates a folder and downloads the content files from a DRUM submission
 * tools_development: This folder contains alternative versions of scripts and tools that are under development.
+Note: these scripts are not being kept fully in sync with the CoLab Notebook.

 ## Requirements